realm/realm-crowdcircle/README.md

 # License

-Distributed under the MIT license.
+Distributed under the Apache license.
 See ``LICENSE`` for more information.